 Depending on the manufacturer, you may also need the APN (Access Point Name) for your chosen SIM provider.
 Again, these are readily available from the carrier website, and often simply by Googling “[carrier name] APN”.
 The APN is usually no more than an address similar to a normal website address.
 So it really is nothing complicated.

 Other than that, there’s little to do.
 Even if you do wish to get your hands dirty with the deeper nuts and bolts of the setup, the process has been designed to be done quickly and simply.
 That is true whether through a browser or on the device itself.
 If your hotspot does have a touchscreen, the benefit of its compact size means that each screen is well thought out.
 It will guide you as well through each stage easily.

-The setup of any mobile hotspot device is as simple or as not-really-very-complicated as you make it.
-Even at it’s most complex, it still doesn’t go beyond a few easy steps.
-It really shouldn’t take even the biggest technophobe more than 5 minutes to do.
+The setup of any office mobile hotspot device is as simple as that.
+Even at it’s most complex, it still doesn’t go beyond a few quick steps.

-For a few dollars (and it is a few, in the bigger scheme of office life), your visitors and customers will thank you, and your employees will love you.
+For a few dollars, your visitors and customers will thank you, and your employees will be grateful.
 At the push of a button, a hotspot can even double up as a backup external WAN access point.
-This way your office can keep running in the event of technical failure somewhere in your main network.
+This way your office can keep running if the regular network goes out.
 Where else could you get even the most basic connection backup for such a small outlay?

 Mr Aberthon has more informative blogs that you will like!
 Down below is a list of similar blogs that might be useful.